 He admits his relationship with traditional church has been difficult over the years.
 Shawn’s paternal family identified with the United Church, but he rarely attended.
-He tried to become involved in the rites and rituals of different churches in his youth, with friends or his Aunt, but always drifted away seeking guidance and salvation in Humanism instead.
+He tried to become involved in the rites and rituals of different churches in his youth, with friends and relatives, but always drifted away seeking guidance and comfort in Humanism instead.

 The discovery of Clergy Support Memorial allowed him to serve community in ways he didn’t think were possible.
-He resinated with their christian outreach theology and enjoys being part of a like-minded group of people who are pulled toward helping others.
+He resonated with their Christian outreach theology and enjoys being part of a like-minded group of people who are pulled toward helping others.

-With a family of his own, he wants to ensure his children have a broad knowledge of religions, and as a family they currently attend the Wesley Methodist Church with their youngest daughter.
-However for Shawn, his personal journey remains spiritual, offering outreach services and pastoral support when asked.
+With a family of his own, he wants to ensure his children have a broad knowledge of religion, and as a family they currently attend the Wesleyan Methodist Church with their youngest daughter.
+He continues to read and study theology, as he describes his journey as faith seeking understanding.

 Rev Shawn believes he has had a blessed life and was once reminded that ‘Service is the rent we pay for living in a society.’

-He worked with Young Offenders and Adult Offenders through the Community Oriented Sentencing Program.
-It was through this organization he developed alternative programs to keep young people out of custody, and alternatively providing a community service while they lived at home.
+He worked with Young Offenders and Adult Offenders within the community.
+It was through this work he developed alternative programs to keep young people out of custody, and alternatively providing a community service while they lived at home.

-A person of strong moral character, Shawn was always a committed advocate for children.
+Shawn has always been a committed advocate for children.
 For over 25 years he was dedicated to child welfare activities and programs to protect children.
-This difficult work meant dealing with organizations and parents regardless of their behavior or difficulties, developing case planning, permanency planning and court conferencing, as well as committee work and community outreach work.
+This difficult work meant dealing with organizations and parents regardless of their behavior or difficulties.

-Shawn continues his career in the mental health field, serving children, families and indivduals, as well as outreach support to his community.
+Shawn continues his career in the mental health field, serving children, families and individuals, as well as providing outreach support to his community.

 Photography has been Shawn’s primary hobby for over a decade.
-Word travels fast when you’re a good photographer and Shawn has enjoyed giving his time and talents to charity events and local organizations like the Quinte West Figure Skating Club.
-His work has bben published in magazines and online.
+Word travels fast when you’re a good photographer and Shawn has enjoyed giving his time and talents to charity events and local service clubs and sports organizations.
+His work has been published in magazines and online.

 Shawn is an avid reader.
-Has enjoyed reading books by Tom Harpur, “The Pagan Christ” and also philosophical writings by Jordan Peterson.
+He has enjoyed reading books by the Reverand Tom Harpur, the Psalms of David and the writings of Psychologist Carl Rogers.
 C.S.
 Lewis remains his favourite author.